 You have learned about playbooks, inventory, roles, and variables.
-This section pulls all those elements together, outlining a sample setup for automating a web service.
-You can find more example playbooks illustrating these patterns in our ansible-examples repository.
-(NOTE: These may not use all of the features in the latest release, but are still an excellent reference!).
+This section combines all those elements, and outlines a sample setup for automating a web service.
+You can find more example playbooks that illustrate these patterns in our ansible-examples repository.
+(NOTE: These examples do not use all of the latest features, but are still an excellent reference.).

-The sample setup organizes playbooks, roles, inventory, and variables files by function, with tags at the play and task level for greater granularity and control.
+The sample setup organizes playbooks, roles, inventory, and files with variables by function.
+Tags at the play and task level provide greater granularity and control.
 This is a powerful and flexible approach, but there are other ways to organize Ansible content.
-Your usage of Ansible should fit your needs, not ours, so feel free to modify this approach and organize your content as you see fit.
+Your usage of Ansible should fit your needs, so feel free to modify this approach and organize your content accordingly.

 This layout organizes most tasks in roles, with a single inventory file for each environment and a few playbooks in the top-level directory:

-Alternatively you can put each inventory file with its
+You can also put each inventory file with its

 host_vars in a separate directory.
 This is particularly useful if your

-host_vars don’t have that much in common in different environments.
-The layout could look something like this:
+host_vars do not have that much in common in different environments.
+The layout could look like this example:

 inventories/ production/ hosts # inventory file for production servers group_vars/ group1.yml # here we assign variables to particular groups group2.yml host_vars/ hostname1.yml # here we assign variables to particular systems hostname2.yml staging/ hosts # inventory file for staging environment group_vars/ group1.yml # here we assign variables to particular groups group2.yml host_vars/ stagehost1.yml # here we assign variables to particular systems stagehost2.yml library/ module_utils/ filter_plugins/ site.yml webservers.yml dbservers.yml roles/ common/ webtier/ monitoring/ fooapp/